looprock/megaphone/README.md

 How do I use Megaphone?

 You can start megaphone by navigating to the directory it lives in and typing ./megaphone.
-It's packaged with bottle.py which is it's only dependency.
+It's packaged with bottle.py which is it's primary dependency.
 If you'd like to run it in a more production-ready manner you can use supervisor to manage it as a service.

 Once megaphone is running, you register a check by posting JSON data consisting of {'id': 'some global id', 'url': 'http://some.status.url'}.
 Megaphone currently only pays attention to 'status' (in order of least to most critical: OK, Unknown, Warning, Critical) and 'message'.
 It will then process each check and present the most critical result returned from any one check as the result in the main /status page.
 It will present all messages returned higher than OK in the message result on the main /status page.